 It, therefore, works well with either powder.
 Its performance is good with cast lead bullets.
 The recoil generated isn’t massive; it’s low enough to be used as a training gun for youngsters until they develop good skills.
 Most .30-30s are loaded with between 150 – 170 flat nose bullets or grain round nose bullets.

 Big game hunting is a seasoned sport, and the right gear can have a real impact on your experience.
-It’s good to do some research on rifles and top-rated air rifles first about the area that you are going to be hunting in to ensure that you get the right rifle for the job.
+It’s good to do some research on rifles and top-rated air rifles first about the area that you are going to be hunting in to ensure that you get the right rifle and long-range scope for the job.
 Happy hunting!